Mvhd/flutter_session_plus/README.md

 ```

 ## Additional information
-This package was original built by Jhourlad Estrella in 2020 but stopped maintaining it.
+This package was originally built by Jhourlad Estrella in 2020 but stopped maintaining it.
 Now, I have updated it with null safety and will keep maintaining it with any flutter update.